weslley343/chito/README.md

 chmod u+x *.sh
 ```

-Remove previous instalation - *only if you need it
+Remove previous instalation - *only if you need it (it will remove all, make a backup)
 ```
 ./remove.sh
 ```